-Welcome to the Texas Tech University Health Sciences Center El Paso PLFSOM!
-As the incoming class of this medical school you will find many exciting challenges ahead of you.
-The staff of the offices of Student Services and Student Affairs are here to serve you in order to enhance your experience and facilitate communication between students and faculty and student to student.

-Please feel free to visit with Dr. Horn, Dr. Salazar, Alex Garcia or any of the staff of the Offices of Student Services or Student Affairs whenever you have concerns, questions or just want to chat.
+The staff of the offices of Student Services and Student Affairs are here to serve you in order to enhance your experience and facilitate communication between students and faculty, student to student and students with the community.
+Please feel free to visit with Dr. Brower, Dr. Martin, Dr. Salazar, Alex Garcia or any of the staff of the Offices of Student Services or Student Affairs whenever you have concerns, questions or just want to chat.
 Our main number is 915-215-4370.
 We look forward to working with you.